UMNLibraries/oracle-json-api-2021-04/slides.md

 ## Table Design

-We also found the [SODA docs on Collection Metadata](https://docs.oracle.com/en/database/oracle/simple-oracle-document-access/adsdi/soda-collection-metadata-components-reference.html#GUID-49EFF3D3-9FAB-4DA6-BDE2-2650383566A3) helpful in designing our JSON tables, which all have this structure:
+We also found the [SODA docs on Collection Metadata](https://docs.oracle.com/en/database/oracle/simple-oracle-document-access/adsdi/soda-collection-metadata-components-reference.html#GUID-49EFF3D3-9FAB-4DA6-BDE2-2650383566A3) helpful in designing our JSON tables. vvv
+### Tables, Collection, and Naming

+SODA expects each table to contain records from a sinlgle collection, sharing a common schema.
+Because Pure has multiple collections, whose schemas may change across API versions, we have many tables, all following this naming convention:

+`pure_json_{collection}_{api_version}`
+vvv
+### Table Structure

 | Column | Type |
 | ------ | ---- |